 When I first started trading stocks, I didn't really look at the charts at all.
-I concentrated on numbers such as the EPS, analyst calls, the news, and peaks and valleys of the basic chart.
+I concentrated on numbers such as the Earnings Per Share (EPS), analyst calls, the news, and peaks and valleys of the basic chart.
 I rarely left the stock quote page to gather my information.

 With a chart, you have this thing called history - you can go back in time several years to see what the stock has been doing through good times and bad.
 Add a few indicator tools and you can effectively see the future.

 If you don't make a stock buying or selling decision with a chart in front of you, then you shouldn't make the trade.
 Know what the stock has done and what it's doing before investing your money.

 If you are waiting to start investing because you don't think you have enough money, you can stop waiting.
 You can invest right away.
 You can find money in a lot of places that you can use to build up enough to start investing.
 The big question is, how much is enough to invest?

 Most stock accounts don't cost anything to open.
 Some require a small deposit, which you can use to trade stocks.
 But essentially, all it takes to get rolling is enough money to buy a few shares and cover any buy and sell fees.

 Learn more about finding money so you can start investing in stocks right away.